MicrosoftDocs/edge-developer/microsoft-edge/devtools-protocol/debugger.md

 ---

 ### paused
-Fired when the virtual machine stopped on breakpoint or exception or any other stop criteria.
+Fired when the debuggers breaks for a breakpoint or exception.

 </p>